 - a one year program including Open Studies and University Transfer,

 - an apprenticeship program under the Apprenticeship and Industry Training Act (Alberta), or

 - a graduate level program,

 - be in good standing on any previously-issued Canada and/or Alberta student loans, and

-- have a family income that is at or below the Income Threshold listed in the table below.
+- have a family income that is below the Income Threshold listed in the table below.

 |Family Size||Low Income Threshold/ Income